giusgad/pets.nvim/README.md

-  default_style = "brown", -- the style of the pet to use for the PetNew command random = false, -- wether to use a random pet for the PetNew command, ovverides default_pet and default_style death_animation = true, -- animate the pet's death, set to false to feel less guilt }
+  default_style = "brown", -- the style of the pet to use for the PetNew command random = false, -- wether to use a random pet for the PetNew command, ovverides default_pet and default_style death_animation = true, -- animate the pet's death, set to false to feel less guilt popup = { -- popup options, try changing these if you see a rectangle around the pets
+    width = "30%", -- can be a string with percentage like "45%" or a number of columns like 45 winblend = 100, -- winblend value - see :h 'winblend' - only used if avoid_statusline is false
+    hl = { Normal = "Normal" }, -- hl is only set if avoid_statusline is true, you can put any hl group instead of "Normal" avoid_statusline = false, -- if winblend is 100 then the popup is invisible and covers the statusline, if that -- doesn't work for you then set this to true and the popup will use hl and will be spawned above the statusline (hopefully)
+  }
+}
 ```
+### ❔ FAQ - if things don't work
+- If the pet is not at the height you desire change the row option
+- If you're seeing a square around the pets, try setting avoid_statusline to true and/or winblend to 0.
+    If this doesn't work then open an issue and I'll try to look into it when I can.

 ## 🐾 Available pets